aswanthitha-achu/simple-portfolio/README.md

 # simple-portfolio
-This is Aswanthitha.
-As a beginner I just created a simple portfolio website using html and css.
+Welcome to my portfolio website!
+This is a simple HTML and CSS project showcasing my skills, projects, and experiences.

+Features:
+Clean and minimalist design.
+Responsive layout for seamless viewing on various devices.
+Sections for showcasing projects, skills, and contact information.